 Pros and cons of TorGuard for torrenting

 So, as you can see, there is a lot to like about TorGuard, especially for users intending to use it for torrenting.
-It has very good security and only minor privacy issues, while employing a number of important measures to ensure the safety of its users.
-In order to summarize what we’ve gone over, let’s take a look at some of the pros and cons of TorGuard:
+It has very good security and only minor privacy issues while employing essential measures to ensure the safety of its users.
+To summarize what we’ve gone over, let’s take a look at some of the pros and cons of TorGuard:

 - Excellent security.
 The combination of strong encryption and varied protocols makes TorGuard one of the most secure VPN solutions on the market.